r1chardj0n3s/pycode-minecraft/README.rst

 This is not an exhaustive list, and should probably be put into github issues.

 *editing*
- - book name to tooltip / save as (with page markers?)
+ - replace vertical field cursor with area field one for consistency
  - selection-based copy / cut / paste
  - scrolling rather than paging?
  - add help button (describe key controls, mouse control)
  - blocks / items / entities listing somehow
- - replace vertical field cursor with area field one *blocks and hands*
+*blocks and hands*
  - spawn error report with traceback on error
  - model replacement (OBJ)
  - inventory?
+ - copy book name to hand/block
 *wand*
  - bring up a REPL when activated against air?
  - REPL would want to have auto-complete